by Texas Homesteader ~

 It took several weeks before any birds were brave enough to begin building nests in the martin house again.
 But little by little the house was repopulated.

 He took tractor grease & greased about 5 feet of the pole.
-His thinking was that the snake would be covered in grease and not able to grip the pole.
+His thinking was that the snake would get to the grease section & not able to grip the pole.
 Great idea!